newscoop/JS-Scoopwriter/README.md

 # <a name="top"></a>About
-AES is a new modern article edit screen for [Newscoop](https://github.com/sourcefabric/Newscoop), [Sourcefabric](www.sourcefabric.org)'s open source CMS for news.
-It is a single page application written in AngularJS meant to be used as a Newscoop plugin.
-Its aim is to provide a modern and responsive alternative to the existing article edit screen, which is starting to show its age.
+JS-Scoopwriter is a new modern article edit screen for [Newscoop](https://github.com/sourcefabric/Newscoop), [Sourcefabric](www.sourcefabric.org)'s open source CMS for news.
+This single page application is written in AngularJS and bundled into the respective Newscoop plugin.
+Its aim is to provide a modern and responsive interface as an alternative to the existing article edit screen.

 # Table of Contents